QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Describing the progression of a virtual lab through readiness levels, highlighting requirements, milestones and responsibilities.

 ## Content of a virtual lab
-A virtual lab is a collection of items researchers need to conduct their experiments:
+A virtual lab provides a collection of research tools and assets customized for a specific research need:
 - Assets created in the virtual lab.
 - Documents that support the usability of the virtual lab.